springone-tour-2020-cicd/katacoda-scenarios/1-intro-workflow/step4.md

 The previous step was fairly straightforward.
 However, as we introduce more differences between environments, the complexity of this approach will become unmanageable.
-We've duplicated our code and had to mess around with imperative find and replace.
+We've duplicated our resource yamls and had to mess around with imperative find and replace.

 Let's say that in the production environment we want to customize the following: